Sid12111/grafana-mcp-cursor-integration/README.md

 If prompted to change password, you may skip for now.

-🔑 STEP 4 — Create Grafana API Key (VERY IMPORTANT)
+🔑 STEP 4 — Create Grafana API Key

 Cursor connects to Grafana using an API key.